 A new feature has been added to the main gateway entrance to the City on Bellaire Boulevard.
 No, sorry, not a new ‘Welcome To Bellaire, A City Of Homes’ sign.
-And that wide swath of green space running north to Bissonnet is gone.
+And that wide swath of green space running north is gone.
 This new addition, located at 4300 Bellaire Blvd on the CenterPoint land just inside the City limits, is a parking lot.

 It’s the first thing the public will see when they enter Bellaire from the east, not a great first impression of our City.
 And it’s in an R-5 residential district, directly adjacent to a residence.
 If this parking lot remains we can say goodbye to Bellaire’s reputation as a residential enclave with protective zoning.
 For the timeline skip down to Just the Facts.